bamarni/symfony-console-autocomplete/README.md

     composer global require bamarni/symfony-console-autocomplete

-## Simple usage

-The following configuration works out of the box for Symfony, Composer, PHPSpec, etc.
+## Quick setup (recommended)

-Just add the following line to your `~/.bash_profile` :
+Add the following line at the end of your shell configuration file (`~/.bash_profile` or `~/.zshrc`) :

 ```
 eval "$(symfony-autocomplete)"
 ```

-Logout / login from your terminal and you're ready to go!
+Close / re-open your terminal window and you're ready to go!

-## Specific usage
+## Static setup

-The simple usage needs to hook on the fly to inspect the tool commands / options, it should be fast enough but if for some reason you want to dump a static version, you can pass the tool name as an argument :
+If you don't like all the magic from the quick setup and want to go with a more standard way, you can dump a static completion file for a given tool :

     symfony-autocomplete composer